Onigiri with Canned Tuna

 1. Step 1:

-How to make onigiri with canned tuna?
-Rice for onigiri is suitable only round-grain, due to its stickiness.
-Long-grain is too crumbly, but Kuban is perfect.
-Rinse the rice thoroughly under running water, or in a bowl of water, changing the water several times until it becomes transparent.
-So the excess starch will be washed off the rice.
-After that, put the rice in a colander and let it stand for 30 minutes - so it will absorb a little water.
+How do you make onigiri with canned tuna?
+Only short-grain rice works for onigiri, thanks to its stickiness — long-grain is too loose, but short-grain sushi rice is ideal.
+Rinse the rice well under running water, or in a bowl, changing the water several times until it runs clear; this washes off the excess starch.
+Drain it in a colander and let it sit for 30 minutes so it can absorb a little water.

 2. Step 2: